FREE Report: Alternative to Marriage Counseling

 Author: Katie Lersch

-I too wanted to get back at and punish my cheating husband.
-So, I know exactly how the "cheated on" spouse feels.
-But, I also know that healing and moving on is possible.
-Although I never would've believed this two years ago, my marriage is stronger than ever after my husband's affair.
-It took a lot of work, and I had to play the game to win, but it was worth it.
-Because of all the work I did on myself, my self esteem is at an all time high.
-I no longer worry my husband will cheat again.
-You can read a very personal story on my blog at http://surviving-the-affair.com/
+Surviving The Affair is a blog I put together to share my story.
+I know that this is a very difficult time, and that forgiveness can be elusive, but working through it can truly be worth the effort.
+Although I never would've believed this two years ago, I did eventually truly get over the affair.
+My marriage is stronger than ever.
+It took a lot of work, and I had to play the game to win, but our bond and intimacy is much stronger and because of all the work I did on myself, my self esteem is at an all time high.
+I know longer worry my husband will cheat again.
+You can check it out at http://surviving-the-affair.com/